erick-alvarado/Documentation/Docker/Dockerfile.md

 # _DockerFile_
 The docker build command builds an image from a `DockerFile`.
-A `DockerFile` es a text document that contains all the commands a user coul call on the command line to assemble an image.
+A `DockerFile` es a text document that contains all the commands a user could call on the command line to assemble an image.

 Traditionally, the `DockerFile` is called `DockerFile` and located in the root of the context.